MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-cloud-stream-binder-java-app-kafka-azure-event-hub.md

 ms.custom: devx-track-java, passwordless-java, spring-cloud-azure
 ---

-# Use Spring Kafka with Azure Event Hubs
+# Use Spring Kafka with Azure Event Hubs for Kafka API

 This article shows you how to configure a Java-based Spring Cloud Stream Binder to use Azure Event Hubs for Kafka for sending and receiving messages with Azure Event Hubs.
 For more information, see [Use Azure Event Hubs from Apache Kafka applications](/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview)